 “I don't have time!”

-That’s a classic excuse we hear far too often.
-Of course, you have time—you just might not see it right away.
-Between all your daily activities, you have hours of available time.
-On your way to work, to the store, visiting family and friends, dropping the kids off at daycare, walking the dog—there’s your time, and you should make the most of it!
+That’s a classic excuse we hear all too often.
+Of course you have time—you just might not recognize it yet.
+Between all your daily routines, there are hours of untapped potential: on your way to work, running errands, visiting family and friends, dropping the kids off at daycare, walking the dog—that’s your time, and it’s yours to use.

-And if you still can’t find enough time, try waking up just 30 minutes earlier while the rest of the world is still asleep and use that time actively.
-That alone gives you 3.5 extra hours of potential training time per week!
+And if you still feel pressed, try waking up just 30 minutes earlier while the rest of the world is still asleep.
+That alone gives you 3.5 extra hours of potential training time every week!

 How should we pack the backpack?
 And what about trekking poles?

-We recommend packing your backpack with items you can remove if needed, such as water containers, rocks, or other disposable weight.
-This way, you can lighten your load if necessary—and if it means you take that extra climb up the hill, it makes a big difference!
+When training, it’s a good idea to make your backpack the same weight—or even slightly heavier—than what you’ll carry on the expedition.
+We recommend loading it with items you can easily remove if needed, such as water containers, rocks, or other adjustable weights.
+That way, you can lighten your load mid-session if necessary—and if it means you take that extra climb up the hill to collect it, good, it makes a big difference!

 The gym